José Antonio Guzmán Cruzat: Academic career

 In 2006 he was appointed Academic Vice President, a position he held for four years.
 On January 21, 2014, he assumed the presidency of Universidad de los Andes.
 He is a member of the Standing Committee of the Higher Council of Universidad de los Andes (since July 2017 renamed the Presidential Council, due to an update of its bylaws), participating in all governance decisions.

-In November of 2018, the Board of Trustees of Universidad de los Andes renewed his appointment for a second five-year term.
+In November 2018, the Board of Trustees of Universidad de los Andes renewed his appointment for a second five-year term.
 During this period, his opinion on various academic issues has been included in several national media sources.